 Let's start with you.
-Since I am only able to accept new clients on a referral basis you'll already have a pretty good idea of what to expect from the person who directed you here.
+Since I am accepting new clients by referral only and will soon be closing this site, you'll already have a pretty good idea of what to expect from the person who directed you here.
 What I expect from you is a willingness to learn and to take on the responsibility of managing your own portfolio.
 Experience with direct investing through a discount broker is usually a good sign that you are ready.

 If you are like a typical client, you are at a stage where the time for investment experimentation is over and it is time to treat retirement savings as serious business.
 After a series of disappointments you realize that the best person to look after your own financial affairs is yourself but from past experiences you also know that you need help along the way.

 I have found over the 17 years since I started my investment advisory service that regardless of age, gender, investment knowledge or even amount of investable assets we are all not that different when it comes to investing.
 We all like to make money but just hate losing it.
 We overestimate our risk tolerance until we start losing.
 When it comes to service, when we have questions or need help, we don't want to wait for days hoping for a response.
 And we certainly don't want to be passed off to someone else after becoming a client.
 But less evident is that commonality extends to the design and construction of investment portfolios.

 Surprisingly, most of us are best served by a simple low cost global balanced investment portfolio supplemented by blue-chip dividend paying stocks purchased at bargain prices.